SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-04-data-science.md

     ```

 1. Run the code cell you added, and note you're omitting 'CustomerID' from the dataset, and splitting the data into a training and test dataset.
-1. Add another new code cell to the notebook, enter the following code in it, and run it:
+1. Add a new code cell to the notebook, enter the following code in it, and run it:

     ```python
    import mlflow